TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 # Hypothesis testing #

-We are interested in the following question: Which role “carries” (does the best) in their team more often: Top (top) or Mid laners(mid)?"
+Recall that we are interested in the following question: Which role “carries” (does the best) in their team more often: Top laners (top) or Mid laners(mid)?

 ## Null and ALternative hypothesis ##

-Null hypothesis: Top laners carries(does the best) in their team as same as the Mid laners(mid).
+**Null hypothesis**: Top laners carries(does the best) in their team **as likely as** the Mid laners(mid).
+Any observed difference in their respective likelihood of carrying the team is due to random chance.

-Alternative hypothesis: Mid laners carries (does the best) in their team more often than Top laners.
+**Alternative hypothesis**: Mid laners carries (does the best) in their team **more often than** Top laners.
-We set such an alternative hypothesis because from the boxplot shown above, we are more likely to think that mid laners might carry more than the top laners.
-Our alternative hypothesis also avoided two-sided tests.
+* We set such an alternative hypothesis because from the boxplot shown above, we tend to favor a little more about the assumption that Mid laners might carry more than the Top laners because they have a higher overall carry score.
+Our alternative hypothesis also **avoids two-sided tests**.

 ## Choice of test statistics ##

-We choose difference in group means between mid laners and top laners because the distribution of carry scores between top laners and mid laners are roughly shifted versions of similar shapes.
+We choose **difference in group means** between Mid laners and Top laners as our test statistics because the distribution of carry scores between Top laners and Mid laners are **roughly shifted versions of the same shape**.

 <iframe src="assets/hypothesis_stat.html" width=800 height=600 frameBorder=0></iframe>

 ## Significance level ##

-We choose 0.05 significance level because it is widely used in many hypothesis testings.
+We choose the **0.05** significance level because it is widely used in many hypothesis testings.

 ## P-value ##

-0.00
+The p-value we get after running permutation testings: **0.00**

 <iframe src="assets/hypo_test.html" width=800 height=600 frameBorder=0></iframe>

-We calculate p-value by computing the proportion of simulated difference in group means from the permutation testing that are smaller than the observed difference in group means.
+We calculate p-value by computing the proportion of simulated difference in group means from the permutation testing that are **smaller than** the observed difference in group means.

 ## Conclusion ##

-We reject the null hypothesis, which suggests that Mid laners might possibly carry (do the best) in their team more often than top.
-This rejection is based on our statistical analysis, specifically the calculation of the p-value, which is a measure of the likelihood of obtaining a result as extreme as, or more extreme than, the one observed if the null hypothesis were true.
-In our case, the obtained p-value is less than the commonly used significance level of 0.05 (0.0 < 0.05), indicating that the observed result is statistically significant.
+We **reject the null hypothesis**, which suggests that Mid laners might possibly carry (do the best) in their team more often than Top laners.
+This rejection is based on our statistical analysis, specifically the calculation of the p-value, which is a measure of the likelihood of obtaining a result as extreme as, or more extreme than, the one observed if the null hypothesis is true.
+In our case, the obtained p-value is less than the commonly used significance level of 0.05 (0.0 < 0.05).

-However, it is important to consider the limitations of our study, such as the specific context, sample size, and potential confounding variables, when interpreting these results.
-Further research and analysis may be warranted to gain a deeper understanding of Mid laners' and Top laners' impact on team performance.
+However, it is important to consider the **limitations** of our study, such as the specific context, population size, and potential confounding variables, when interpreting these results.
+Further research and analysis may be warranted to gain a deeper understanding of Mid laners' and Top laners' impact on team performance and about which position "carries" more.